denten-books/plain-text/5-surface.md

 it also made inscription illegible.
 In applications like law and banking, where the fidelity between input, storage, and output were crucial, the immediate illegibility of magnetic storage posed a considerable engineering challenge.
-After the advent of teletype, but before the screen, machine-makers employed a variety of techniques to restore a measure of congruence between invisible magnetic inscription and its paper representation.
+After the advent of teletype, but before screens, machine-makers employed a variety of techniques to restore a measure of congruence between invisible magnetic inscription and its paper representation.
 What was entered had to be verified against what was stored.